evangelion-research/emerald-lsp/DESIGN.md

   URI, including **clearing** files that went clean.
 That last part is the classic bug: an empty diagnostic list must still be published.
-- **Watch the workspace.** Register `workspace/didChangeWatchedFiles` for `**/*.rald`.
+- **Watch the workspace.** Register `workspace/didChangeWatchedFiles` for `**/*.rald`, plus `emerald.toml` and `emerald.lock` — the manifest and
+  lockfile changing on disk changes the set of `-I` roots the analysis runs with (final subsection of this section).
 A dependency edited outside the editor, or a newly created module that resolves a previously failing import, has to invalidate the cache.

 ### 2c.
 Names in the linked program are mangled